1. Home

 The Outsiders

-The 2024 winner for Best Musical is an adaptation of S.E.
+The 2024 Tony Award winner for Best Musical is an adaptation of S.E.
 Hinton’s famous 1967 novel and the popular 1983 film by Francis Ford Coppola.
 The story is told from fourteen-year-old Ponyboy Curtis’s perspective.
 During the 1960s in Tulsa, Oklahoma two gangs find themselves at odds, Ponyboy and his friends belonging to the working class “Greasers”, their rivals the affluent “Socs.”
 It is a story of belonging, friendship, and hope.
 Playing at the Bernard B. Jacobs Theatre, the Broadway show was nominated for eleven Tony Awards and won four.
 Additionally it won two Drama Desk Awards and a Theatre World Award.

 Six